winter-yuki/eksts/README.md

 # sweet-kt-ext

-Sweet kotlin extensions.
-Also for android
+Sweet Kotlin extensions for android and life